Mammad Huseyn: Creativity

-He is one of the prominent artists of the XIX century among Goycha ashugs and folk poets.
+He is one of the prominent artists of the 19th century among Goycha ashugs and folk poets.
 His poems have been published in many books and textbooks.
-The first written information about the poet can be found in F. Gasimzadeh's book "History of Azerbaijani literature of the XIX century" published in 1956.
-Ahliman Akhundov's book "Researches on the oral folk literature of Azerbaijan" published in 1961 was also given in the article entitled "Outstanding ashugs who grew up in the XIX century".
-Tarlan Goychali's book "Goycha ashug school" (1998) also contains extensive information about the poet and several poems (pp. 28–37).
-Huseyn Ismayilov's book "Goycha ashugs and folk poets" (2006) provides extensive information about the poet's poems and life (pp. 173–301).
+The first written information about the poet can be found in F. Gasimzadeh's book History of Azerbaijani Literature of the 19th Century, published in 1956.
+Ahliman Akhundov's book Researches on the Oral Folk Literature of Azerbaijan, published in 1961, was also given in the article entitled Outstanding Ashugs Who Grew Up in the 19th Century.
+Tarlan Goychali's book Goycha Ashug School (1998) also contains extensive information about the poet and several poems (pp. 28–37).
+Huseyn Ismayilov's book Goycha Ashugs and Folk Poets (2006) provides extensive information about the poet's poems and life (pp. 173–301).
 His selected poems "Sleep does not wake up, do not wake up" (2005), "Let me tell you" (2006), "Fountain of light" (2018) were published.